-- An employee who is a member of the army or air national guard or army, air force, navy, marine or coast guard reserves shall be given not to exceed fifteen working days' military leave with pay per federal fiscal year when they are ordered to duty for training, such leave to be in addition to other leave or vacation time with pay to which such employees are otherwise entitled. - An employee who is a member of the uniformed service may use any vacation leave or other accumulated paid time off during their service, or may take unpaid leave of absence. - The District must reemploy uniformed service members, as defined in 38 U.S.C.
+- An employee who is a member of the uniformed service may use any vacation leave or other accumulated paid time off during their service, or may take unpaid leave of absence. - The District must reemploy uniformed service members, as defined in 38 U.S.C.
 4303, returning from a period of service, if the service member: - Was employed by the District. - Gave the District notice that he or she was leaving the job for service in the uniformed services, unless giving notice was precluded by military necessity or otherwise impossible or unreasonable. - Has a cumulative period of service in the uniformed services not exceeding five (5) years. - Was not released from service under dishonorable or other punitive conditions. - Has reported back to the District in a timely manner or has submitted a timely application for reemployment in accordance with the Uniformed Services Employment and Reemployment Rights Act.